Greetings from beautiful snowy Whitehorse! Posting from Saturday March 19.

 My other favorite moment was standing at the top of "The Grunt", a challenging climb at Lappe.
 I listened to this amazing pair of skiers as Jesse and Brendon argued their way up the hill "I can't do this!"
 "Yes you can do this!
 Let's go Jesse!
 Come on!"
 "I am going to quit" "No you are not going to quit.
 We are almost at the top!"
 That was quite a moment and I was so proud of those two!!!

-Pam and Megan caught by a pro photographer
+Pam and Megan caught by a pro photographer out on the Lappe trails. |

-Saturday 28 March 2015
+Saturday, 28 March 2015

 Nationals wrap up Thunder Bay March 2015